madmann91/bvh/README.md

 This is a modern C++17 header-only BVH library optimized for ray-tracing.
 Traversal and construction routines support different primitive types.
-The design is such that the BVH holds no data and only holds nodes.
+The design is such that the BVH only holds nodes, no primitive data.
 There is no hardware- or platform-specific intrinsic used.
 Parallelization is done using OpenMP.
 There is no dependency except the C++ standard library.